mighty-gerbils/gerbil-persist/persist.md

 [archive.org](https://archive.org)… if it still exists the day you need it, its robots weren’t told not to archive that data, and the data wasn’t removed by legal actions or threats.
-The games, demos and other programs you used to like will not run anymore, because they depend on a virtual machine that was obsoleted (e.g. Flash), or they relied on some remote service that either has disappeared or will one day for sure eventually disappear.
+Most of the games, demos and other programs you like or used to like, even if you still have access to a copy, will not run anymore, because they depend on a virtual machine that was obsoleted (e.g. Flash), or they relied on some remote service that either has disappeared already or will one day for sure eventually disappear.

 As a user, or even as an independent developer, you cannot afford to hire or become a database expert or a system administrator, much less both;
-very few individuals can afford to run by themselves a complete stack of all the software they might like to us, and none can afford to modify all their software to suitably persist the data that matters into their database.
+very few individuals can afford to run by themselves a complete stack of all the software they might like to use, and none can afford to modify all the software they use that others wrote to suitably persist the data that matters into their database.
 Your only hope, our only hope as private citizens, is that there shall be a platform that automatically handles the persistence of every piece of data